qiwi/FeatureToggle/README.md

     .addDataSource(RemoteDataSource("url"))
 ```

-Default `RemoteDataSource` priority is `3`.
+Default `RemoteDataSource` priority value is `3`.

 ## Debug DataSource

-If there is need to update feature flags manually (for debug purposes), use `DebugDataSource`:
+If you need to update feature flags manually (for debug purposes), use `DebugDataSource`:

 ```kotlin
 implementation("com.qiwi.featuretoggle:featuretoggle-datasource-debug:0.1.0")